 Change Your Routine

-The good news for those who are comforted by routine is that you don’t have to drastically alter everything to welcome change in your life.
+The good news for those comforted by routine is that you don’t have to drastically alter everything to welcome change in your life.

 Trying a new place for your morning coffee, taking a different route home from work, or switching up what you do for a workout are all small changes that can give you a fresh perspective on your day.

-For a few morning ritual ideas you can use to shake things up, check out this post!
+Check out this post for a few morning ritual ideas you can use to shake things up!